-Surfing Lessons in Cabo San Lucas
+Surfing Lessons in Cabo

-Information on Surfing Lessons
+Information on San Jose Del Cabo Surfing Lessons

 Experience the Best Surfing San Jose Del Cabo Offers with the best surf school!

 Are you someone who dreams about experiencing the waves, but needs some guidance to maneuver the surfboard?
 Our qualified surf instructors offer private and group surfing lessons for people of all skill levels.
+Our tried-and-tested instruction method will take you from sand to surf within 2 hours!.

 Participants will learn about ocean awareness, wave breaks, ocean conditions, safety in and out of the water, wave etiquette, paddling, push up and pop up techniques, as well as riding waves and balancing.
 All students will start out in shallow areas riding the whitewater until they are comfortable with venturing further out.
 Our instructors are all CPR/First-Aid and lifeguard certified, and ready to teach you the basics of surfing in Los Cabos.